Dental Implants — Lynchburg, VA

 Who Dental Implants Can Help

 Since there are many ways to effectively replace teeth via dental implants, you’ll want to go over our options prior to your visit!

-Replacing a single tooth involves just one titanium implant and one all-porcelain crown.
-Thanks to titanium’s biocompatibility, there’s no worry of whether or not your jaw’s organic structures will effectively bond with your prosthetic root.
+- Missing 1 Tooth – Replacing a single tooth involves just one titanium implant and one all-porcelain crown.
+Thanks to titanium’s biocompatibility, there’s no worry about whether or not your jaw’s organic structures will effectively bond with your prosthetic root.
 An all-porcelain crown ensures that your new tooth blends in with your smile and looks natural.

 Understanding the Cost of Dental Implants

 Dental implants are the most comprehensive solution to extensive tooth loss, but they are also extremely customizable.
 This means that the price of your dental implant will vary depending on your specific needs.
 Peery & Woolwine Family Dentistry cares very deeply about making sure you’re aware of the implant process and the most notable cost factors to keep in mind.
 No matter what you pay for treatment, you can expect a tooth replacement that is one of the most cost-effective in dentistry.
 To schedule your next dental implant consultation, give us a call !